01-edu/public/subjects/gaming/army-of-one/README.md

 - create an animation blueprint file to animate the character so she can be animated while running, jumping, attacking, etc...

-- implement the Aim Offset, so that when the player moves the mouse, the head of Countess follow the direction we’re looking at, in a 180-degree angle.
+- implement the Aim Offset or a Control Rig, so that when the player moves the mouse, the head of Countess follow the direction we’re looking at, in a 180-degree angle.

 - separate the upper and lower body part, so that the character is able to walk and attack at the same time without any animation problems.